-Chronic suppurative otitis media was develops from a chronic bacterial infection.
-However, the bacteria that caused the initial episode of acute otitis media with perforation are usually not those isolated from the chronic discharge when there is a chronic infection in the middle ear and mastoid infection usually polymicrobial and secondary in nature, derived from the external auditory canal or commensal flora of nasopharynx (Bluestone and KLien, 2001).
-The infection causes a build up of fluid in the middle ear.
-The pressure exerted by this fluid can build up to the point where the ear drum perforated.
-The fluid build up and ear drum perforation inhibit the transmission or conduction of sound through the ear (Howard, 2007).
+when there is a chronic infection in the middle ear and mastoid infection usually polymicrobial and secondary in nature, derived from the external auditory canal or commensal flora of nasopharynx (Bluestone and KLien, 2001).
+The infection causes a buildup of fluid in the middle ear .The pressure exerted by this fluid can build up to the point where the ear drum perforated .The fluid buildup and ear drum perforation inhibit the transmission or conduction of sound through the ear (Howard , 2007).

-Our result goes with the study which was done by Guo (1994); Engel (1998), that show most patients with CSOM infected by more than one pathogenic bacteria leading to hearing loss, about 40 patients, (33.4%) of patients with CSOM suffered from bilateral hearing loss, while (80 patients, 66.6) of patients with CSOM have unilateral hearing.
-Guo et al. (1994) studied found the effect of endotoxic damage to the strial vascularis and concluded that lipopolysaccharide induced by strial ototoxicity produced ion imbalance, causing changes in endolymph composition and energy failure in the middle and inner ears organ explaining the pathogenesis of hearing loss in CSOM.
+Our result goes with study which done by Guo (1994) and Engel (1998), that show most patients with CSOM infected by more than one pathogenic bacteria leading to hearing loss, about 40 patients, (33.4%) of patients with CSOM suffered from bilateral hearing loss, while (80 patients, 66.6%) patients with CSOM have unilateral hearing.

-Engel et al. (1998) studied the passage of streptolysin-O and albumin through the round window membrane and proposed that the passage of macromolecule, such as protease, from a purulent middle ear effusion may be facilitated by pore forming toxins, resulting in middle and inner ear organs damage and hearing loss.
-Karma et al. (1978) have used gram stain not only to confirm the presence of cultured bacteria but to detected and identify Table 16.
-Relationship between causative agents and antibiotics (resistance patterns).
+Guo et al. (1994) studied found the effect of endotoxic damage to the stria vascularis and concluded that lipopolysaccharide induced strial ototoxicity produced ion imbalance ,causing changes in endolymph composition and energy failure in the middle and inner ears organ explaining the pathogenesis of hearing loss in CSOM.
+Engel et al. (1998) studied the passage of streptolysin-O and albumin through the round window membrane and proposed that the passage of macromolecule, such as protease, from purulent middle ear effusion may be facilitated by pore forming toxins, resulting in middle and inner ear organs damage and hearing loss.

+Karma et al. (1978) have used gram stain not only to confirm the presence of cultured bacteria but to detected and identify them as well, gram stain smear were obtain from 108 ear swab; in 98 (91%) of them bacteria were found Seven of the 108 ear swab (6%) were devoid of bacteria both in culture and in the Gram stain.